RhettRautsaw/Bioinformatics/README.md

 # Bioinformatic Scripts
-A repository of potentially useful bioinformatics scripts.
+A repository of simple, but potentially useful bioinformatics scripts.

 **Scripts**: